 A world class engineering apprenticeship with Defence Equipment and Support.

-Have 3 to 5 years developing at our expense with one of our amazing opportunities to gain an Engineering Degree (BEng) while, at the same time, earning a good salary with the Ministry of Defence (MOD).
+Spend 3 to 5 years developing for your DE&S Engineering Career with one of our amazing opportunities to gain an Engineering Degree (BEng) while, at the same time, earning a competitive salary.

 How to apply:

 The Degree Apprenticeship is currently closed to applications, and is planned to re-open to applications in the autumn of 2018.

 If you have the commitment, we could offer you:

 a very competitive salary and an exciting introduction to MOD work, while, at the same time, we sponsor you through your engineering degree at university!